Bill Haywood: Espionage trial

 Haywood and the IWW frequently clashed with the government during their labor actions.
 The onset of World War I gave the federal government the opportunity to take action against Haywood and the IWW.
 Using the newly passed Espionage Act of 1917 as justification, the Department of Justice raided forty-eight IWW meeting halls on September 5, 1917.
 The Department of Justice, with the approval of President Woodrow Wilson, then proceeded to arrest 165 IWW members for "conspiring to hinder the draft, encourage desertion, and intimidate others in connection with labor disputes."

 In April 1918, Haywood and 100 of the arrested IWW members began their trial, presided over by Judge Kenesaw Mountain Landis.
 The trial lasted five months, the longest criminal trial up to that time; Haywood himself testified for three days.
 All 101 defendants were found guilty, and Haywood (along with fourteen others) was sentenced to twenty years in prison.

 Despite the efforts of his supporters, Haywood was unable to overturn the conviction.
-In 1921, he skipped bail while out on appeal and fled to the Russian SFSR.
+On March 31, 1921, he skipped bail while out on appeal and fled to the Russian SFSR.
 IWW officials were taken by surprise that Haywood had jumped bail, with his own attorney declaring that, "Haywood has committed hara-kiri so far as the labor movement is concerned if he has really run away.
 He will be disowned by the IWW and all sympathizers."
 A bond in the amount of $15,000 posted by millionaire supporter William Bross Lloyd was forfeited as a result of Haywood's flight.